ad1tyaaa/100days/round-1.md

 **Progress :** Started the 2nd video in Pointers.
 Couldn't complete it.

 **Final Thoughts :** So, I started the Pointers second video, did Array with Pointers.

+## day 38 : 10 November 2023

+**Progress :** Finished 2nd lecture of Pointers.

+**Final Thoughts :** Finished 2nd lecture in Pointers.
+Completed Charachter Arrays, and Function with Pointers.